Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am writing to let you know of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced person in your field I am confident that I will be the perfect candidate to be considered for this job.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and experienced person in your field I am confident that I will make the ideal choice for this role.

-Thank you for taking a look at my application.
-I look forward to getting in touch with you.
+Thank you for your consideration of my application.
+I am looking forward to having a conversation with you.

 Sincerely,